What is the Neosho Area Chamber of Commerce?

 The Neosho Area Chamber of Commerce prides itself on being one of the most recommended Chambers in the region.
 The focus centralized around uniting business, industry and professional individuals to improve the economy and build a more vibrant and prosperous community.
 The Chamber’s strength lies in its membership, enabling them to accomplish collectively what no one could do individually.

-Our Mission: To lead the community enhancing economic vitality, to be an advocate for the business community and improve the quality of life in Neosho.
+Our Mission: To lead the community enhancing economic vitality, to be an advocate for the business community and improve the quality of life in the Neosho area.

 Our Vision: Be the premier membership-based organization helping member businesses & organizations flourish and grow, encouraging new & quality economic growth, & branding the region as a destination to live, work and play.

 The Chamber represents and promotes the area’s economy, and encourages business and industrial investments, broadening the tax base and providing employment.
 To business prospects and newcomers, the Chamber represents Neosho’s “front door” and serves as its goodwill ambassador.

 The Chamber’s main objectives are to promote local business, recruit new business and industry to the area and to aid the expansion of existing business and industry.
 There is a place in the Chamber of Commerce for all who share the desire to improve conditions under which business is conducted.
 The Chamber’s focus is on making the Neosho area a better place in which to live, to work, and do business!

 (The Neosho Area Chamber of Commerce is funded primarily by membership investments, which are paid on an annual basis.
 These investments are not a donation but are considered an investment; they are tax deductible as a legitimate business expense.)

 Benefits of Membership